Our counselling approach

 What to expect from an individual counselling session:

-I will begin by giving you the opportunity to explore your story in great depth, and will support you by reflecting back your feelings and their meaning.
+We will begin by giving you the opportunity to explore your story in great depth, and will support you by reflecting back your feelings and their meaning.
 This process commonly helps to understand what can and what can’t be changed about a situation.

 Counselling or Psychotherapy?